MWMC Hires 500 Sanitary Staff For Swift Cleanliness In City - UrduPoint

 MWMC Hires 500 Sanitary Staff For Swift Cleanliness In City

-MULTAN, (UrduPoint / Pakistan Point News - 8th May, 2024) Multan Waste Management Company (MWMC) hired 500 sanitation staff on contract basis to meet the shortage of menpower for swift cleanliness arrangements in the city.
+MULTAN, (UrduPoint / Pakistan Point News - 12th May, 2024) Multan Waste Management Company (MWMC) hired 500 sanitation staff on a contract basis to meet the shortage of manpower for swift cleanliness arrangements in the city.

-Manager Admin/HR MWMC Aqeel Ahmad while talking to APP here on Wednesday said that the hiring of sanitary workers and drivers was made through transparent manner after completing all process.
+Manager Admin/HR MWMC Aqeel Ahmad told this news agency that the hiring of sanitary workers and drivers was made in a transparent manner after completing all processes.

-He said that the induction of new staff was made on the posts lying vacant after death or retirement of the staff from 2013 to uptil now.
+He said that the induction of new staff was made on the posts lying vacant after the death or retirement of the staff from 2013 until now.

-Mr Aqeel said that at least 1700 candidates participated in the interview process from which 375 sanitary workers and 125 drivers were hired on one year contract basis on extendable conditions.
+Mr. Aqeel said that at least 1700 candidates participated in the interview process, of which 375 sanitary workers and 125 drivers were hired on a one-year contract basis on extendable conditions.

-The hiring committee consisting of five members conducted interviews of the candidates.
+The hiring committee, consisting of five members, conducted interviews with the candidates.

-He said that the strength of sanitation staff reached 2400 after hiring of new staff and the new staff would join within one or two weeks.
+He said that the strength of sanitation staff reached 2400 after the hiring of new staff, and the new staff would join within one or two weeks.

 He said that the new staff would be given minimum wages fixed by the Punjab government.